paulwizviz/learn-kafka/README.md

 # Overview

+This repository contains:

+* References to concepts and techniques from other sources.
-This is a repository of working examples demonstrating techniques to create apps to interact with Kafka.
+* Working examples demonstrating techniques to create apps interacting with Kafka.

 ## Structures of this repository